pompom454/tea/docs/api/api-config.md

 #### Value:

-A `boolean` value signifying whether optional debugging errors and warnings are enabled.
+A `boolean` value signifying whether optional debugging errors and warnings are disabled.

 #### Examples: